-Some MCU samples and devices are marked with an SC, PC, ZC or XC prefix.
-An SC, PC or ZC prefix denotes special/custom device.
+Some MCU samples and devices are marked with an SC, PC, ZC, or XC prefix.
+An SC, PC, or ZC prefix denotes special/custom device.
 An XC prefix denotes device is tested but is not fully characterized or qualified over the full range of normal manufacturing process variations.
-After full characterization and qualification, devices will be marked with the MC prefix.
+After full characterization and qualification, devices will be marked with the MC prefix (or SC for some custom parts).